RTNasenbaer/Evolution/docs/DATA_ANALYSIS.md

 The simulation has been carefully tuned to produce meaningful data for trait analysis.
 Understanding the balance is crucial for interpreting results:

-- **Energy Systems**: See [BALANCE_ADJUSTMENTS.md](BALANCE_ADJUSTMENTS.md) for energy costs, food values, and metabolism rates
+- **Energy Systems**: See [BALANCE_ADJUSTMENTS.md](BALANCE_ADJUSTMENTS.md) for detailed energy costs, food values, and metabolism rates
-- **Trait Ranges**: Understand viable trait values and mutation ranges
+- **Trait Ranges**: Understand viable trait values and mutation ranges - each trait has natural limits
-- **Biome Characteristics**: Each biome has distinct food availability and environmental stress
+- **Biome Characteristics**: Each biome has distinct food availability and environmental stress levels
-- **Verification**: Use [BALANCE_TEST.md](BALANCE_TEST.md) to confirm simulation is producing expected results

 **Key Balance Points**:

 - Entities start with 50 energy (sufficient for exploration and reproduction)
 - Food energy ranges from 1-10 depending on biome quality
 - Movement costs scale with speed, mass, and biome difficulty
-- Reproduction threshold of 40 energy is achievable within lifespan
+- Reproduction threshold of 40 energy is achievable within typical lifespan

 ## Related Documentation